-The lake has a healthy and large walleye population, which means that you can generally fill your limit without much of a hassle.
+The lake has a healthy and large walleye population, so you can generally fill your limit without much hassle.

 Leech Lake’s eyes are also known for their exquisite taste, so make sure to bring your cooler when you head out on the lake!

 Effective ways of catching ice walleye on Leech Lake include both jigging and dead sticking with Northland Gumball jigs or JB Neon Mooneye jigs tipped with smaller minnows or fatheads always produce a lot of bites.

 The average Leech Lake walleye measures between 10 and 20”, but fish between 25 and 30” get caught every year.

 Leech is known to harbor some pretty big perch, and jumbo sizes aren’t that uncommon.